vackosar/vackosar.github.io/_posts/2023-12-17-If-I-Brainstorm-Am-I.md

    - <span class="small">"Therefore encourage one another and build one another up, just as you are doing."
 (1 Thessalonians 5:11 ESV)</span>
    - <span class="small">"For I know the plans I have for you, declares the Lord, plans for welfare and not for evil, to give you a future and a hope."
 (Jeremiah 29:11 ESV)</span>
    - <span class="small">"Do you see a man skillful in his work?
 He will stand before kings; he will not stand before obscure men."
 (Proverbs 22:29 ESV)</span>
+   - <span class="small">"But let each one test his own work, and then his reason to boast will be in himself alone and not in his neighbor."
+(Galatians 6:4 ESV)</span>

 ## The Bible's Missing Modern Words